jkool702/forkrun/DOCS/DOCS_ALL.md

 frun -s -I 'gzip -c >{ID}.gz' < raw_logs   # stdin-passthrough, unique output names
 ```

-**Verifiable Builds**: The embedded C-extension is compiled and injected transparently via GitHub Actions.
-You can trace the git blame of the Base64 blob directly to the public CI workflow run that compiled forkrun_ring.c, guaranteeing the binary contains no hidden malicious code.
+**Auditable Builds**: the embedded C extension is compiled and injected by a public GitHub Actions workflow; the git history of the base64 blob traces every byte to a specific CI run of `forkrun_ring.c`.
+(Reproducible builds with published checksums are on the roadmap and would upgrade this to cryptographic attestation.)

 ---